krrish-dev/INOSEC-Virtual-Manager/README.md

 it is a virtual manager that works on your speech, makes you free you form hand work as much as possible,

+Inside your terminal
+$ python3 VM.py

 Some commands on which it works-
 #########################################

 'open facebook' | it will open up your facebook account for your browser